containers/podman-desktop/tests/playwright/README.md

 ```

 ### Setting and Running the E2E tests

 Since you have your tests and testing frameworked at place, you can now run your tests from the repository.

 You will to checkout podman-desktop repository and build it first.

 1. `git clone https://github.com/containers/podman-desktop`
 2. `cd podman-desktop`
 3. `yarn install`
 4. `yarn test:e2e:build` -> this step is essential

-Then you need to prepare your tests to be run from your repository
-0. Add dependency for `podman-desktop-tester` in `devDependencies`
+Then you need to prepare your tests to be run from your repository 0.
+Add dependency for `podman-desktop-tests-playwright` in `devDependencies`

 1. add npm script target to run E2E tests:

 ```package.json
   "scripts": {
     "test:e2e": "PODMAN_DESKTOP_ARGS='/path/to/podman-desktop' vitest run tests/src/ --pool=threads --poolOptions.threads.singleThread --poolOptions.threads.isolate --no-file-parallelism",
   }
 ```

 2. Implement your E2E tests in `tests` folder
 3. Run `npm test:e2e`
 4. Artifacts logs are available under `./tests/output`